ciphermenial/ciphermenial.github.io/_posts/2022-07-19-my-haproxy-config.md

 mermaid: true
 ---

-This is an explanation of my HAProxy config, mostly as a reminder for myself.
+This is an explanation of my [HAProxy](https://www.haproxy.org) config, mostly as a reminder for myself.
 This has evolved over time.
 Most recently I have added a redirection for external or internal traffic to backends.
-The reason for this was due to adding a Jellyfin server and I didn't want that running over Cloudflare if the connection was coming from the internal network.
+The reason for this was due to adding a [Jellyfin](https://jellyfin.org) server and I didn't want that running over [Cloudflare](https://www.cloudflare.com) if the connection was coming from the internal network.

-Here is a copy of my HAProxy config in full
+Here is a copy of my HAProxy config in full:

 ```bash
 global